AngelosGkiose/dailyflow/README.md

 ### Task Querying

-The tasks API supports:
+Tasks can be:

-- Filtering by status
+- Filtered by status
-- Filtering by priority
+- Filtered by priority
-- Filtering by project
+- Filtered by project
-- Filtering by label
+- Filtered by label
-- Filtering by due date
+- Filtered by due date
-- Search
+- Searched
-- Sorting
+- Sorted
-- Pagination
+- Paginated

 ### Projects

 - Create projects
 - Retrieve projects
-- Retrieve individual projects
 - Update projects
 - Delete projects
 - Associate tasks with projects